Blog

 Now take the metaphor and apply it to the medical lab, a specialized business that relies heavily on information systems to provide centralized data management and critical diagnostic testing results that underpin effective medical decision-making and optimized patient care.

 Clinical labs and pathology groups simply can’t afford to make a mistake when choosing a new laboratory information system.
 The stakes are way too high.
-That’s why it’s common practice for lab leadership to take the time to form an LIS selection committee and initiate detailed LIS company evaluations, multiple LIS software demonstrations, thorough reference checks, and site visits before committing to a new pathology information system platform.
+That’s why it’s common practice for lab leadership to take the time to form an LIS selection committee, prepare a Request for Proposal (RFP), and initiate LIS company evaluations, multiple LIS software demonstrations, thorough reference checks, and site visits before committing to a new pathology information system platform.

 At LigoLab, we endorse this level of evaluation and feel compelled to help even more by listing red flag warnings that all medical labs should be aware of when shopping for new LIS system technology.